Oleg-N-Cher/OfrontPlus/Readme.txt

 Here you have:

-  1. Ofront+ for Windows & Linux command line.
+  1. Ofront+ for Windows, Linux, macOS and FreeBSD command line.
   2. Ofront+ for BlackBox Component Builder (runs as a subsystem).

-You can download it at https://github.com/Oleg-N-Cher/OfrontPlus
+You can download it at https://github.com/Oleg-N-Cher/OfrontPlus Bootstrap C sources at https://github.com/Oleg-N-Cher/OfrontPlus-bootstrap

 Ofront+ now is in active development and we provide free support of the project.